zalando/spilo/docs/DESIGN.md

 etcd
 ----
-We were pointed towards etcd in combination with PostgreSQL by compose with their [governor](https://github.com/compose/governor).
+We were pointed towards etcd in combination with PostgreSQL by Compose with their [Governor](https://github.com/compose/governor).
 By using an external service which is specialized in solving the problem of distributed consencus we don't have to write our own.
-We will use one etcd per environment.
+However, we made numeruous improvements to the Compose Governor and eventually forked it off into our own version that we named [Patroni](https://github.com/zalando/patroni).
+Patroni works with multiple DCSes (etcd and zookeeper, support for consul is coming up), can execute base backups asynchronously, provides a REST API for health-checks and management and contains numerous stability improvements.
+Patroni is the brain behind Spilo's ability to auto-failover.
+In our setup, Patroni works with one etcd per environment.

 To find out more about etcd: [coreos.com/etcd](https://coreos.com/etcd/)